Toshinobu Kubota: 1995–1998: Transition to American music and subsequent releases

 In September 1995, Kubota released his eighth album, Sunshine, Moonlight, which was his first English album.
 The album reached number 1 on the Oricon Albums chart and sold over a half of million copies worldwide.
 The album's lead single, "Funk It Up", was released along with the song "Nice & EZ" in the United States.
 The singles charted at number 91 on the Oricon Singles chart.
 The follow-up single, "Just the Two of Us", a duet with Caron Wheeler, was also released in the United States.
 The single reached number 30 on the Oricon Singles chart.

 In May 1996, he released the single "La La La Love Song", a duet with model Naomi Campbell, which became his best selling single and sold over a million copies.
+The song was also featured as the main theme on the famous J-Drama "Long Vacation".
 The song also charted at number 1 on the Oricon Singles chart.
 In October 1996, he released the second single, "Body-Cation", from his upcoming album.
 The single charted at number 12 on the Oricon Singles chart.
 In December 1996, he released his concert DVD, Super Duper Vol. 5 from New York and his ninth album, La La La Love Thang.
 The album reached number 2 on the Oricon Albums chart.
 In late 1996, he went on the first international tour known as the "Oyeees!
 Tour".

 In February 1997, Kubota released the single "Cymbals", which charted at number 19 on the Oricon Singles chart.
 In March 1997, he released the concert DVD Toshinobu Kubota Concert Tour 96: Oyeees!.
 In 1998, he released another single, "Ahhhhh!", which charted at number 5 on the Oricon Singles chart.